dludemann/test/content/calgary-dating-photography.md

       height: 766
   - _bookshop_name: faq
     title: FAQS
-    description: >-
+    description:
-      Everything you need to know about the product and billing.
-Can’t find the answer you’re looking for?
-Please chat to our friendly team.
+      Have more questions than what you see here?
+Reach out to our team—we'd love to chat and help however we can.
     faqs:
       - question: Should I hire an online dating photographer?
         answer: >-